ovh/docs/pages/web/emails/feature_mailing_list/guide.en-us.md

 ### Advanced customisation

+> [!warning]
+> The values listed below are examples.
+Take care to replace them with your own values.

 You can customise most of the texts in your mailing list.
-As a moderator, you will need to send an empty email to  name_of_your_ML- [edit@yourdomain.com](mailto:edit@yourdomain.com){.external}.
+As a moderator, you will need to send an empty email to `name_of_your_ML-edit@mydomain.ovh`.

-- Example: Your mailing list is [newsletter@yourdomain.com](mailto:newsletter@yourdomain.com){.external}.
-From your moderator email address, you will need to send an email to [newsletter-edit@yourdomain.com](mailto:newsletter-edit@yourdomain.com){.external} .
+- Example: Your mailing list is `newsletter@mydomain.ovh`.
+From your moderator email address, you will need to send an email to `newsletter-edit@mydomain.ovh`.

 You will then receive an email that will guide you on the changes you need to make.